maparham/maparham.github.io/index.md

 ## Some More

 - I started with programming out of passion in high school and got first commercial job in 2004 during bachelor studies in Tehran.
+- Had my first working experience abroad in a Berlin startup 2013, [Doc Cirrus GmbH](https://www.doc-cirrus.com) (2013--2015) as a backend developer.
+- During the Berlin life, I was fancying doing a PhD in CS and finally did it in 2022 in Wien.
 - I'm familiar with modern C++, Java, Javascript, Python, Bash,...
-- Took my first job outside home country in a Berlin startup 2014, [Doc Cirrus GmbH](https://www.doc-cirrus.com) (2013--2015) as a backend   developer.
-- During the Berlin life I was fancing doing a PhD in CS and finally did it in 2022 but in Wien.
-- I'd like to be involved in challenging problem solving activies that keep me away from mundane of daily life.
+- I'd like to be involved in challenging problem solving activies that keep me away from the mundanes of daily life.
 I'm pretty much flexible in picking up new technologies and scientific fields as work demands.